 Propylene glycol is an approved feed material.
 However, whilst it is safe for use in cattle, dogs and poultry it shall not be used in cat feed.
 When fed with propylene glycol containing feed, cats show an increase in Heinz body formation, which are deformities of erythrocytes and shorten the life time of the red blood cells.
 This is unique to cats.
-For more information click here.
+Read more

 Is propylene glycol one of the „softeners“ in everyday products which are under discussion regarding alleged carcinogenic effects?